stavroskostopoulos/e-auction_app/readme.md

 - Stavros Kostopoulos (sdi1700068)
 - Vasilios Pasios (sdi1700121)

 Vasilios implemented the backend of the application and Stavros the frontend, but we both stayed in touch with both ends and important decisions were taken unanimously.
+The project also includes a "Recommended auctions" section as a bonus part, implementing the Matrix Factorization recommendation algorithm.

 <br>